SanduniU/module-ballerinax-openai-assistants/ballerina/Module.md

 ### Step 5: Create a run

 Once all the user Messages have been added to the Thread, you can Run the Thread with any Assistant.
 Creating a Run uses the model and tools associated with the Assistant to generate a response.
-These responses are added to the Thread as assistant Messages.
+These responses are added to the Thread as Assistant Messages.

 ```ballerina
 public function main() returns error?{